CNUCSE-OperatingSystem-2023-Spring/cnuos/README.md

 # CNUOS
-CNUOS is an educational operating system project for AArch64-based hardwares, especially Raspberry Pi 3B or newer versions.
+CNUOS is an educational operating system project for AMD64 hardwares.
 It is written in C and is intended to be completed by student's own implementation.

 ## Building